Preocts/python-src-template/README.md

 ## Coverage

-Coverage is used to run pytest, measuring code coverage and exporting two reports on a successful run. `coverage.xml` and an html version located in `coverage_html_report`.
-I use both in different places.  `.xml` is for CodeCov and the html goes to a local tool for review.
+Coverage is used to run pytest, measuring code coverage and exporting two reports on a successful run. `coverage.xml` and an html version located in `coverage_html_report`. `.xml` is for CodeCov and the html goes to a local tool for review.
 Strip out what you don't need/want.

 **Note:** As you add modules to the library you will need to edit the `setup.cfg` and add the module names (directory name) to the `[coverage:run]` list of `source_pkgs`.